pisceanfoot/DataStaxDay/README.md

 SELECT * FROM sales where name='kunal' AND time >=20150207 ;
 ```
 >See what I did there?
 You can do range scans on clustering keys!
 Give it a try.
+>We will look at partition keys and clustering keys in the next section

 ----------